 …but a handover point is needed to fully utilise its potential

-In many cases however, vans are used to get goods from more than five kilometers away into the city centre, and vice versa.
-These are distances where cargo cycles are often too slow to be cost effective, and this is one of the reasons why you still see a steady increase of vans in the city centre, even with a strong growth in cycle based courier businesses.
+In many cases, however, vans are used to get goods from more than five kilometers away into the city center, and vice versa.
+These are distances where cargo cycles are often too slow to be cost-effective, and this is one of the reasons why you still see a steady increase of vans in the city center, even with a strong growth in cycle-based courier businesses.

-A handover point is the solution to this, and we can also see that this starting to happen.
-Belgian startup Bubble Post sets up terminals a few kilometers from city centres, where truck and vans can leave their goods for a more efficient, consolidated, last mile delivery by cargo cycle or small delivery vehicle.
+A handover point is a solution to this, and we can also see that this starting to happen.
+Belgian startup Bubble Post sets up terminals a few kilometers from city centers, where truck and vans can leave their goods for a more efficient, consolidated, last mile delivery by cargo cycle or small delivery vehicle.

-UPS are trying out a mobile depot approach, bringing in big containers filled with parcels into city centres, where cargocycle couriers meet up to manually collect parcels from the container.
+UPS are trying out a mobile depot approach, bringing in big containers filled with parcels into city centers, where cargocycle couriers meet up to manually collect parcels from the container.

 These are both important steps forward, but could a city take on a more systematic approach to support the handover of goods from big vehicles to small?
 Is it an efficient use of valuable city space that every logistics operator set up their own city terminal or put their parcel containers on the street?
 Will it encourage consolidation efforts of any meaningful scale?

 The city needs to provide infrastructure for city logistics